-The PPP loan was forgiven by the Small Business Administration on March 16, 2021.
+Since LAEF met all the requirements stated above, the Second Draw PPP loan totaling \$97,060 was forgiven by the Small Business Administration on July 7, 2021.

-NOTE 7 - RELATED PARTY
+NOTE 7 - PROGRAM FACILITIES

 As discussed in Note 1, LAEF was established for the benefit of students and families of the Los Alamitos Unified School District.
-On July 15, 2020, LAEF and the Los Alamitos Unified School District negotiated a Memorandum of Understanding for the fiscal year 2020-2021.
+On June 22, 2021, LAEF and the Los Alamitos Unified School District negotiated a Memorandum of Understanding for the fiscal year 2021-2022.
 The degree to which LAEF will be obligated to reimburse the district for the usage of facilities was established at an amount of \$80,000 payable in four equal payments of \$20,000 each.
-The agreed-upon dates of payment for that fiscal year were July 15, 2020; October 15, 2020; February 15, 2021; and May 15, 2021.
 All payments were made timely through the date of this report.